Skip to main content

 Global Talent Stream

-If you are in a highly specialized technology or STEM role and a Canadian employer wants to hire you, the Global Talent Stream offers a fast LMIA + work permit process (2-week LMIA target).
+If you are in a highly specialized technology or STEM role and a Canadian employer wants to hire you, the Global Talent Stream offers an expedited LMIA and work permit route under the Global Skills Strategy.
+The published targets are fast (a 10-business-day LMIA service standard, and a 2-week work permit processing standard), but actual times vary and can be longer, so confirm current processing on IRCC tools.
 This is for employment with a Canadian company, not remote work for a foreign employer.

 See Tech Worker Guide